 Great Spirit blessings!

-SUGGESTED MINIMUM DONATION = $250 PER PERSON + 14% retreat.guru referral fee
+SUGGESTED MINIMUM DONATION = $250 PER PERSON + 16% (contact info blocked) referral fee

-AccommodationsUpon receipt of your completed application, waiver, color head shot, copy of photo ID and suggested donation* submission, we will email you a list of nearby lodging options.
-(Guidelines, applications and waivers are downloadable on our website and via the links posted above.)
-There is no camping or lodging on the shamanic grounds though, depending on the season) an abundance of free fresh fruit is often available in the environs for picking.
+AccommodationsUpon receipt of your completed application form, signed waiver, color head shot, copy of photo ID and suggested donation* submission, we will email you a list of nearby lodging options.
+(Guidelines, applications and waivers will be made available once you contact us via the "Ask host a question" link above.)
+There is no camping or lodging on the shamanic grounds though, depending on the season, an abundance of free fresh fruit is often available in the environs for picking.
 Nearby rooms (.8 to 2.4 km / .5- to 1.5-miles from us) generally have kitchenettes and/or access to restaurants, grocery stores and a well-equipped shared kitchen for preparing meals and snacks.
 If possible, participants should book their accommodations to arrive in Kona at least one day before their first ceremony to allow time for settling in and getting familiar with the surroundings.
 You are also free to find your own lodging independently, if you prefer, and to commute back and forth to our area.

 A of the few nearby, affordable rates that we suggest are listed as follows:

 • SINGLE ACCOMMODATIONS IN FEMALE OR MIXED DORM

 $40 per night / $198 per week (off season)